La Part-Dieu shopping centre is located in Lyon, France. Image courtesy of MVRDV.

 La Part-Dieu shopping centre design details

-The design of the shopping centre was based on the idea of integrating the building into the surrounding area of the district.
+The shopping centre’s design was based on the idea of integrating the building into the surrounding area of the district.
+The centre’s previous structure and building materials were sustainably assimilated into the modern building, thereby avoiding the significant amounts of carbon emissions that a complete rebuild would have generated.

 The technical facilities and car park on the top floor of the shopping centre were also renovated to incorporate a rooftop terrace, with a garden and cinema.
 Visitors can reach the roof garden and the stairwells to enjoy sweeping views of Basilica Fourvière and the Metallic Tower.